fsmicdev/PanoramicTrekking_photoprocessing/README.md

-This project is a Spring Boot microservice for Photos Processing.
+This project is a Spring Boot micro-service for Photos Processing.

 ##############################################################################################
 ##### To build the project image into a Docker image via the project's Docker dockerfile #####